j127/Cloudflare-Bulk-Ban-IP-Address/README.md

 ## About

-This simple Python 3 script bans spammer IP addresses in bulk.
+This simple Python 3 script bans spammer IP addresses in bulk by reporting them to [Cloudflare's API](https://www.cloudflare.com/docs/client-api.html).
 It was written on Ubuntu 14.10.

 It reads from a text file that contains a list of IP addresses, one per line. ~~It logs results to a text file.~~